-• The evaluators have chosen to repeat all developer tests and add tests for all TSFI with valid and invalid test cases.
+• The evaluator chose to repeat all developer tests.
 This approach covers the TOE functionality by invoking the complete set of interfaces and confirms that the TOE operates as specified.

-TSFI tested
+TSFI tested:

 • The evaluator tested the complete TSFI as documented in the functional specification.